 Think about gyms.
-They may assume that if someone doesn’t cancel their membership that they’re satisfied, but we know that’s not the case.
-There’s an entire episode of Friends dedicated to that very conundrum—canceling a gym membership is a very big ordeal.
+They may assume they’re satisfied if someone doesn’t cancel their membership, but we know that’s not the case.
+An entire episode of Friends is dedicated to that very conundrum—canceling a gym membership is a huge ordeal.

-The only way to really have an exact answer is to measure customer satisfaction.
-Before you can do that, it’ll probably serve you well to define customer satisfaction.
-In this article, we talk about just that: how you can define customer satisfaction and the methods to measure it.
+The only way to have an exact answer is to measure Customer Satisfaction Score (CSAT).
+Before you can do that, it’ll probably serve you well to define the customer satisfaction metric.
+In this article, we talk about just that: how you can define Customer Satisfaction Score (CSAT) and the methods to measure it.

 What aspect of your business are you referring to when you’re measuring?
 It’s very possible someone could be satisfied with the product, but not the service.